p10rahulm/your-static-website/README.md

     4. In the section 'tailor your experience' choose appropriate answers
 2. Github is based on repositories.
 Think of these as version controlled directories you have on the cloud.
 To start off, we will be creating a repository.
     1. If you haven't yet verified your email id, now would be a good time to do so.
 Once you get click verify on the email, head back to [your main github page](https://github.com/dashboard)
+3. You will need to create ***two repositories***.
+One for the output webpages and one for the input template pages that you will be working on.
-3. After the previous step, you will be taken to [your main github page](https://github.com/dashboard).
+4. After the previous step, you will be taken to [your main github page](https://github.com/dashboard).
 If you are new to github, you will see a big green button on the left saying 'new repository'.
 If you don't see this, you can click the '+' button on the top right menu and click on 'new repository'
     1. Choose a repository name.
 This doesn't have to be unique across github, just unique to your username.
 Therefore choose something descriptive.
 Simple ones like `yourblogname` should be good enough.
     2. Choose public, it should be ok as your site is static and everyone can view all files anyway.
     3. Uncheck the box for "Initialize repository with a README"
     4. Add .gitignore should be None for now
     5. Add a license should be None for now.
 You can add these later if you feel like
-4. You will be taken to a page that looks like `https://github.com/yourusername/yourblogname`.
+5. You will be taken to a page that looks like `https://github.com/yourusername/yourblogname`.
 Bookmark this page
-5. Note down the link to the git repository which should look like: `https://github.com/yourusername/yourblogname.git`
+6. Note down the link to the git repository which should look like: `https://github.com/yourusername/yourblogname.git`
+    - This can be the output pages
+7. Follow steps in point 4 to create another repository.
+This can be of a simple name like `yourblogname-template-files`.
+Post creating the repo, it should be available at the page `https://github.com/yourusername/yourblogname-template-files` and the git repository would be at `https://github.com/yourusername/yourblogname-template-files.git`

+You should have at the end two repositories: (1) yourblogname which will be the repository for your output files and (2) yourblogname-template-files which will be the repository for the input files

 ### Step 5: Get a good text editor

 - I recommend Atom as
     1. it's good for '.md' files that we'll be using,
     2. It has a good color scheme and highlighting in case you like a dark themed editor
     3. It is made by github, is open source and is well maintained.
     4. It is extendable through plugins.
 - I also like VS Code and notepad++.
-    - NP++ is lightest and comes in light theme without code highlighting.
+    1. NP++ is lightest and comes in light theme without code highlighting.
-    - VS Code is super good and it would be on top of the list if it weren't for Microsoft bad rap of the 2000s.
+    2. VS Code is super good and it would be on top of the list if it weren't for Microsoft bad rap of the 2000s.
-    - If you want to have a full featured IDE, you can download Webstorm from intellij.
+    3. If you want to have a full featured IDE, you can download Webstorm from intellij.
 This is good if you have large projects.
 - You can any of these of your choice from here: [Atom](https://atom.io/), [VSCode](https://code.visualstudio.com/), [Notepad++](https://notepad-plus-plus.org/download) and [Webstorm](https://www.jetbrains.com/webstorm/)

 ----------------
 Section 2: Creating your Website Content